Student LunchBox Celebrates a Milestone of Great Partnerships

 Earlier this summer, SLB partnered with a local business owner to solicit donations by placing a drop-off donation bin at the front entrance of his neighborhood grocery store.
 Store patrons donate canned foods, lightly used clothes, school supplies, hygiene products, and similar items.
 Once the bin is filled, SLB volunteers pick up the donated items for distribution to college students.
 “The donations are incredible.
 We are very grateful to the store owner who agreed to have the drop-off bin at his store,” said Karlen Nurijanyan, President and Founder of Student LunchBox.
 “We hope to build more partnerships like these.”

-The search for partnerships to rescue and distribute foods to college students began bearing fruit.
+The search for partnerships to rescue and distribute food to college students began bearing fruit.
 “We had a long summer with no leads of any kind.
 As an emerging non-profit, no one knows us, so we have been working hard to spread awareness of our organization and its mission,” stated Mr. Nurijanyan.
 Then, in September 2021, a once-in-a-lifetime opportunity knocked on Student LunchBox’s door when SLB was invited to be a primary recipient at a weekly gleaning program at a local farmers’ market.
-SLB volunteers rescue fresh fruits, vegetables, bread, pastries, and other produce through this program, averaging 60 boxes or over 1000 pounds of food to be distributed to partner colleges weekly.
+SLB volunteers rescue fresh fruits, vegetables, bread, pastries, and other products through this program, averaging 60 boxes or over 1000 pounds of food to be distributed to partner colleges weekly.

 Within a day of learning about this opportunity, SLB contacted numerous organizations to distribute the foods to and successfully established relations with the Associated Students, Inc. (ASI) Beach Pantry at California State University, Long Beach (CSULB), The Women’s Research and Resource Center (WRRC) at California State University Northridge (CSUN).
 “The first week was extremely challenging, as we received the gleaning opportunity on short notice and immediately began reaching out to college pantries to coordinate the distribution, but we did it,” added Mr. Nurijanyan.